guzmanwolfrank/QuantTrading/Algorithmic Backtests/SQLBacktest/readme.md

-# USD/JPY Trading Strategy Backtest
+# SQL Backtest

 Wolfrank Guzman: Github @guzmanwolfrank

 This project implements a simple trading strategy that backtests the performance of trading USD/JPY based on a specific strategy using historical data from Yahoo Finance.
 The strategy sells whenever the open price is under the 50-day moving average.

+We then query the data with SQL.

 ## Features